danpeig/node-red-meshtastic-msg/README.md

 ## Device configuration node
 This will setup the connection to the Meshtastic node.
-The connection protocol is HTTP.
-Serial, Bluetooth or MQTT are not supported.
+The connection protocol can be HTTP, HTTPS or Serial.
+Bluetooth or MQTT are not supported yet.

 ### Options
+* `Connection mode`: Select the type of the connection.
+Default is *http*.
-* `IP or hostname` (string) : IP address or hostname of the Meshtastic device to connect.
-Examples: *192.168.0.15*, *meshtastic.local*
+* `IP, hostname or device` (string) : IP address, hostname or device of the Meshtastic radio to connect.
+Examples: *192.168.0.15*, *meshtastic.local*, */dev/ttyUSB0*
 * `Fetch interval` (integer): Interval between polling data from the device.
 Default is *5000ms*.
 * `Log level` (integer): Default is *3*.
 Recommended for production is *5*
   - 0: everything